 In Bloomington South, the current vacancy rate is 2.1%, which is a lower rate of vacancies than 85.7% of all neighborhoods in the U.S. This means that the housing supply in Bloomington South is very tight compared to the demand for property here.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Bloomington South neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Bloomington South neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 37.2% of the households here have four, five, or more cars.
 That is more cars per household than in 97.1% of the neighborhoods in the nation.

 Did you know that the Bloomington South neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 75.9% of this neighborhood's residents have Mexican ancestry.